Ann Demeester

 Ann Demeester (born 1975 in Bruges, Belgium) is a Belgian art historian, curator, and museum director.
 She has held leadership positions in various European art institutions and is known for her contributions to contemporary art and museum practices.
 She is currently serving as the director of the Kunsthaus Zürich.

 Early life and education

 Demeester studied Germanic philology at Ghent University and obtained a Master of Cultural Studies at the Katholieke Universiteit Leuven.
 Early in her career, she worked as an arts and culture editor for Belgian newspapers De Morgen and De Financieel-Economische Tijd.
-She also served as an assistant to the esteemed curator Jan Hoet, contributing to exhibitions in Belgium and Germany.
+She also served as an assistant to the museum director Jan Hoet, contributing to exhibitions in Belgium and Germany.

 Career

 W139 and De Appel Arts Centre

 From 2003 to 2006, Demeester was the director of W139, an exhibition and production space for contemporary art in Amsterdam.
 In May 2006, she became the director of De Appel Arts Centre in Amsterdam, where she led the institution and its curatorial program until January 2014.